INFORMATION, PREPARATION & GUIDELINES FOR DANCERS

 This year, the four Moondance ceremony days are from 9th to 13th Aug 2022.

-*If you want to arrive before August 8th, you can do so as a DANCER/HELPER.
+*If you want to arrive before July 28, you can do so as a DANCER/HELPER.
 We are in full construction & preparation and everyone who is already on the land is helping out.
-So if you want to help and arrive before the 8thAugust, please mention your arrival date in the registration form.
-The Cost per day is 20 euros (for the 3 meals a day) and must be transferred in advance together with your Payment for the dance.
-You can ONLY arrive for the coordination, organization and smooth preparation IF YOU have REGISTERED BEFORE AUGUST 8TH .
+So if you want to help and arrive before the July 28, please mention your arrival date in the registration form.
+The Cost per day is 20 euros (for the 3 meals a day) and that you will pay directly on the moonland.
+You can ONLY arrive for the coordination, organization and smooth preparation IF YOU have REGISTERED BEFORE JULY 28 .
 Thank you for your understanding and collaboration.

 CARRIERS OF AN ELEMENT